Gethe/wow-ui-source/README.markdown

   * Explosive Trap now has a new spell effect.

   * Master's Call now has a new spell effect.

+  * Multi-Shot damage has been increased by 250%.

   * Tame Beast now tames pets to match the hunter's level, rather than 3 levels below.